 The next lasting addition to Boston’s Sikh landscape emerged from the Happy Health Holy Organization (“3HO”), a non-sectarian group dedicated to the teaching of Kundalini Yoga, which received broad national attention in the 1970s.
 As a matter of practice, these teachings were often combined with Sikh traditions.
 In 1981, the group purchased a former Jewish summer resort in Millis, converting the property to a gurdwara and private apartments, known as the Guru Ram Das Ashram and Gurdwara.
 The community is also a part of the Sikh Dharma movement.

 In 1997, Boston saw the formation of yet another sangat (Sikh community) when the Gurudwara Guru Nanak Darbar was founded.
 After years of meeting in homes or rented space, they purchased property in Medford’s commercial district in May of 2003.
 The gurdwara was completed in early 2004.

 The most recent Sikh community is the Sikh Sangat Society Boston, which was founded in 2005 as an offshoot of the Medford gurdwara.
-Currently, the group meets at a building in Somerville, though a more permanent home is sought.
+For many years the group met in Somerville and now has a permanent home in Everett.

 Students at several of Boston’s many colleges and universities have also formed their own Sikh societies.
 The Sikh Association at Boston University, for instance, is active in the campus community, sponsoring events such as film screenings.